Khalifa University of Science, Technology and Research was a co-educational institution in the United Arab Emirates.

-Khalifa University of Science and Technology (KU), a co-educational institution in the United Arab Emirates, was created in 2017 as a merger of several preexisting universities, namely The Masdar Institute of Science and Technology, Khalifa University of Science, Technology and Research, and The Petroleum Institute.
+In 2017 it merged with several preexisting universities, namely The Masdar Institute of Science and Technology, Khalifa University of Science, Technology and Research, and The Petroleum Institute to become Khalifa University.

-Applicants for undergraduate courses must be a maximum of 20 years of age, though the university may make exceptions.
+Applicants for undergraduate courses had to be a maximum of 20 years of age, though the university may make exceptions.
 Those who have taken the International Baccalaureate diploma must have scored at least four out of seven in all courses, and have taken mathematics, physics and one additional science.
 The university has a whistleblowing hotline, for reporting unethical and illegal conduct such as bribery and corruption.

 Khalifa University of Science, Research and Technology was ranked by THE until the 2017 World University Rankings.
 Since the 2018 World University Rankings, Khalifa University (merger of The Masdar Institute of Science and Technology, Khalifa University of Science, Technology and Research, and The Petroleum Institute) has been ranked instead.